 Find Your Tribe

 When traveling alone, it’s a good idea to make new friends.
-Use social media to connect with people where you’re going, and offer to make friends of friends out to dinner.
+Use social media to connect with people where you’re going, and offer to take friends of friends out to dinner.
 You’d be surprised how many people will agree to show you around – everyone enjoys playing tour guide for a day.
-You don’t have to be an alone traveller just because you’re traveling alone!
+You don’t have to be a lone traveler just because you’re traveling alone!

 To that end, in order to meet other like-minded people, you can check out tours that tie in with your interests and the specialties of the places you’re visiting.